10th and Osprey Townhomes Mural Project

 Project Overview

 A new mural is coming to the corner of 10th Street and Osprey Avenue, on the façade of a residential building overlooking Gillespie Park.
-This highly visible wall, approximately 1,200 square feet, will be transformed into a work of art celebrating Florida Flora and Fauna, with a focus on local and native birds.
+This highly visible wall, approximately 1,200 square feet, will be transformed into a vibrant work of art celebrating Florida flora and fauna.

 The project is part of the Florida Legacy Mural Series, an initiative that highlights the region’s environmental and cultural identity through site-specific public art.